AleksandarBayrev/general-linux-fixes/Fedora-HowTO.md

 sudo dnf system-upgrade download --releasever NUMBER_HIGHER_THAN_THE_CURRENT_ONE sudo dnf system-upgrade reboot
 # After the upgrade run
-sudo rpmconf -a # to reconfigure new applications
+sudo rpmconf -a # to reconfigure new applications, not needed for rpm-ostree
 ```
 # Install security tools `firewalld` (if not present), `chkrootkit`, `rkhunter`
 # Install `net-tools` for the `netstat` command and other tools